 The aim of insurance and actuarial education is to educate and equip students with the necessary analytical skills and components in the application of the mathematical theory of probability, the compound interest theory, and with statistical techniques used for investment, life insurance, general insurance problems and all kinds of application problems requiring competence and ability of comprehensive calculation.

-The program offers two departments:
+The program offers a department:

 - Department of Actuarial Science